 Talent Shortage

 Automation relieves existing employees from repetitive tasks and makes your company more attractive to young talents who expect modern work tools.
-The war for talent is won not just with salaries, but with modern work environments.
+The war for talent is won with modern work environments, not just salaries.

 Competitive Pressure